ananyasen/FoodTrucks/DESIGN-EXTENSION.md

-Ask:
-Write-up that best showcases your technical expertise describing how you would take this proof-of-concept command line application and convert it to a fully featured web application using the data provided by the Socrata API capable of serving millions of concurrent users.
-Imagine this write-up will be used to pitch your architecture to the team so make sure to explain why you would make those choices.

 ### Some Use Cases
 1. I want to view food trucks, near me, for particular cuisines, that are open at the current date and current time
 2. Show me the Map location for a Food Truck I like